 As humans, we’ve been conditioned to read food labels closely (no high fructose corn syrup allowed!)
-But we need to train ourselves to look just as skeptically at our dog’s food label.
-Commercial brands often contain ingredients that aren’t healthy for pups—they could have been added because they’re inexpensive, or because they help the food stay fresh longer.
-Either way, you don’t want your pup consuming these potential toxins on a regular basis.
-Before you open another bag (or can), consult this list:
+We need to train ourselves to look just as skeptically at our dog’s food label.
+Commercial brands often contain ingredients that aren’t healthy for pups—they are generally used for one of two reasons, because they’re inexpensive, or because they help the food stay fresh longer.
+Either way, you don’t want your pup to consume these potential toxins on a regular basis.
+Before you open another bag (or can), review the label and if you see any of the following ingredients you may want to reconsider:

 This type of plastic contains nitrogen, which has been added to dog food to make it look like it contains more protein, says Gary Richter, veterinarian and author of the Ultimate Pet Health Guide.
 “Ingesting melamine is definitely toxic,” he explains.
 “It can cause kidney failure, depending on the size of the dog and the dose, and death.”
 In fact, it was responsible for one of the worst dog food recalls ever in 2007.
 Even today, melamine testing is still not mandated so always ask questions if you’re not sure what your dog’s food contains.